 All the sites I’ve just given you are completely free to join and you can immediately start browsing writing jobs.
 Most sites let you select the types of topics you want to write about and what your minimum rate is.

-You may have to lower your price initially until you get more of those all-important 4 and 5 star ratings but as you build up your reputation you’ll be able to start charging more.
+You may have to lower your price initially until you get more of those all-important 5-star ratings but as you build up your reputation you’ll be able to start charging more.

-Becoming a freelance writer and writing for other people can be great for getting some experience under your belt, polishing your writing skills and more importantly, giving you an almost immediate cash flow, but if you’re interested in writing for yourself full-time for a business you own, then keep reading.
+Becoming a freelance writer can be great for getting some experience under your belt and giving you cash flow, but if you’re interested in writing for yourself full-time for a business you own, then keep reading.

-It teaches you how to use your writing skills to become your own boss through launching a website, learning how to get traffic from the likes of Google and Pinterest and how you can then monetise your blogs so it can generate an income for you all year round.
+It teaches you how to use your writing skills to become your own boss through launching a website, getting traffic from the likes of Google and Pinterest and then monetising your site so it generates an income for you all year round.

 It’s up to you whether you want to focus on building one blog into an authority site or manage a portfolio of blogs on different topics you’re interested in.

 Did you sign up to the Master Writing Jobs membership?
-Please share your experience with us below.
+Please share your experience with us in the comments below.

-If you have any questions at all about how to make a full-time income though free-lance writing or becoming a full-time blogger then get in touch with me and I’ll be more than happy to help.
+If you have any questions about making money with freelancing or blogging then get in touch and I’ll be more than happy to help.